fsmi/rpcd/README.md

 file.
 All spawned window processes receive the entire automation variable space in their environment.
 Variable arguments to `window` processes also refer to the automated variable space.

+Automation variables are required to follow the naming conventions for environment variables, that is the can only consist of the ASCII characters A-z (upper- and lowercase), as well as the digits 0-9 and the underscore (*_*).
-Automation variable names may not start with a dash (*-*), double quote (*"*) or a number, to be able to distinguish them from constants.
+Variable names may not start a number, to be able to distinguish them from constants and may not contain spaces.

 #### Automation input